polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

    .:@.code/
    get-value:x:@.arguments/*/query

-// Changes the value of the [exists] node below to become an expression set-x:x:./**/.lambda/*/if/*/exists convert:x:@strings.concat
+// Changes the value of the [exists] node below to become the above expression set-x:x:./**/.lambda/*/if/*/exists convert:x:@strings.concat
       type:x

-// Looping through each file inside of our /modules/ folder. for-each:x:@signal/* if
+// Looping through each file inside of our /modules/ folder. for-each:x:@signal/*

+   // Checking that the currentlty iterated file is a Hyperlambda file. if
       strings.ends-with:x:@.dp/#
          .:.hl
       .lambda

-         // Hyperlambda file, loading and adding into [.code] segment below.
+         // Hyperlambda file, loading file and adding its content into [.code] segment below.
          .code
          io.file.load:x:@.dp/#
          add:x:@.code
             hyper2lambda:x:@io.file.load

-         // Evaluating specified expression
+         // Evaluating specified expression. [exists] here is parametrized from the input argument. if
-         if
             exists
             .lambda